 When additional work is required of a cyclic position during a period for which the position was scheduled for leave without pay, the temporary work will be offered to the incumbent.
 The incumbent will be allowed at least three (3) working days in which to accept or decline the offer.
 Should the incumbent decline the work, it will be offered to other cyclic employees, in the same classification or a higher classification in the same class series, with the necessary skills and abilities, in order of seniority, before being filled by other means.
-If the position has a lower salary range maximum, the cyclic employee will be placed in the new range at a salary equal to his or her previous base salary.
+If the position has a lower salary range maximum, the cyclic employee will be placed in the new range at a salary equal to his or hertheir previous base salary.
 If the previous base salary exceeds the new range, the employee's base salary will be set equal to the new range maximum.

-C. Project Employment

-- 1. The Employer may appoint employees into project positions for which employment is contingent upon state, federal, local, grant, or other special funding of specific and of time-limited duration.
-The Employer will notify the employees, in writing, of the expected ending date of the project employment. - 2.
+- C. Project Employment - 1.
+The Employer may appoint employees into project positions for which employment is contingent upon state, federal, local, grant, or other special funding of specific and of time-limited duration or when a classified employee is on approved leave without pay to accept a temporary exempt appointment with the Employer in accordance with Article 19.2 H. The Employer will notify the employees, in writing, of the expected ending date of the project employment. - 2.
 Employees who have entered into project employment without previously attaining permanent status will serve a probationary period.
 Employees will gain permanent project status upon successful completion of their probationary period.